 Jaipur, Udaipur, Goa : Zostel is one of the stay options in these cities

-Most of these cities are well-connected and have a near-by metro city/town being serviced by Indigo and Spicejet for domestic and Emirates, Jet Airways, British Airways for international.
+Most of these cities are well-connected and have a near-by metro city/town being serviced by domestic and international airlines.

 In case you intend to do ‘bhang’, do read this.